-Regardless if it is for a Greenhouse, Swimming Pool or for Air-Conditioning loops, the very first thing you need to do is size your project.
+Regardless if it is for a Greenhouse, Swimming Pool or for Air-Conditioning loops, the very first thing you need to do is the size your project.

 Engage an expert and find out how big a system you require.
-The Geothermal needs for a 10 kW system is immensely different to a 100 kW system.
-So what you know your heat or energy loads you can then look at the other steps to determine the suitability for a Geothermal system over other options.
+The Geothermal needs for a 10 kW system are immensely different to a 100 kW system.
+So what you know about your heat or energy loads you can then look at the other steps to determine the suitability for a Geothermal system over other options.

 - Step 3.
 Do a Ground Substrate Survey

 Underground water and moister soils make for better heat conduction conditions for Geothermal use.
 Where sandy and very dry soils are poor conductors and not very suitable at all.
-You should always do a ground survey to gain better understanding of your suitability.
-Also a substrate survey will show how deep you may need to dig for geo-pipe installation.
+You should always do a ground survey to gain a better understanding of your suitability.
+Also, a substrate survey will show how deep you may need to dig for geo-pipe installation.

 - Step 4.
 Horizontal or Vertical geothermal System

 Once you know what capacity you require, the soil type and geothermal suitability, you will then know how big a system you will require.

 You now have to see if you have the room for a horizontal geo-pipe system or have to dig down for a vertical geo-pipe system.
 A horizontal system takes far more room but is a lot more cost-effective to do.